 *previous heart attack, angioplasty, stent or bypass surgery

-The procedure is performed by a CT technologist and is read by an imaging cardiologist or a radiologist.
+The test is performed by a CT technologist and is read by an imaging cardiologist or a radiologist.

-WHAT HAPPENS DURING THE PROCEDURE? (insert image of CT scanner)
+WHAT HAPPENS DURING THE Test? (insert image of CT scanner)

 You will lie on your back on the CT table and EKG electrodes will be placed on your chest to monitor your heart rate.
 The CT table will move in very small increments every few seconds and take pictures.
 You will be asked to hold your breath for a moment and hold perfectly still.
 You will be left alone in the room; however, the technologist will watch you through a window and you will be able to speak to him or her.